thegooddocsproject/website-hugo/content/en/blog/6-resources-starting-journey-into-docs.md

 ## Tip of the iceberg

 The technical writing discipline is dynamic and growing, and more knowledge is being shared every day.
 What helpful resources have you discovered during your tech writing journey?
-Share them with us in the comments!
+Share them in the comments or [@ us on Twitter](https://twitter.com/thegooddocs)!

 Happy writing!